sanchesons/word_freq/README.md

 # Word freq
-This software developed to help with basic text analitics.
+This software developed to help with basic text analytics.

 ## Build